ExpressVPN Pros & Cons

 Payment & Refund Options

 ExpressVPN doesn’t have a free trial, but all subscriptions come with a 30-day money-back guarantee.
-This means you can try ExpressVPN for a month risk-free, if you decide it isn’t for you – perfect for beginners.
+This means you can try the service for a month with zero risk if you decide it isn’t for you – perfect for beginners.

 There’s also a ‘Refer a Friend’ program which earns you a 30-day free ExpressVPN subscription for both you and the friend you convince to sign up – and there’s no limit to the number of friends you can refer.